Generative Dictionaries on the Web

 Python, lemminflect

 Lyre's Dictionary generates English words, tagged for part of speech, and short definitions.
-It uses a stock of actual English word elements of Latin and Greek origin, annotated for use with combining rules.
+It uses a stock of actual English word elements, annotated for use with combining rules.

 Power Vocab Tweet